jppaled/wostrim/README.md

 ## your fav streamers

-you can write channel's name of your fav streamers in the `config.sh` file
+you can write channel's name of your fav streamers in the `streamer_list.sh` file

 channel's name is the name after `https://twitch.tv/` in the url